 Ambitions common to LSFin and MIFID II

-Generally speaking, the LSFin has the same ambitions as MIFID II.
+Professional clients under MIFID or LSFIN generally have the same ambitions as MIFID II.
 A kind of little sister to the European law, which puts us on the same footing as our neighbors.
 That said, Swiss managers remain better off than their European counterparts.

 As we know, under both LSFin and MIFID II, requirements for professional customers have been considerably eased.
 Just compare them with those that apply to private customers: no appropriateness, reduced or even eliminated duty to inform and account, etc…